NZ Free Probate Applications

 • the estate involves:

-If any of the above factors apply to your application, it's recommended you seek the advice of a lawyer.
+If any of the above factors apply, you should seek the advice of a lawyer.

 What documents do I need?